s2t2/tweet-analysis-2020/README.md

 GCS_BUCKET_NAME="impeachment-analysis-2020"
 ```

-In our bucket, you'll find the results of running some queries in BigQuery, so we're namespacing the storage of graph data under "storage/data", with the thinking that the "storage/data" path can mirror the local "data" and/or "test/data" dirs in this repo.
+In this bucket, there also exists some temporary tables used by BigQuery during batch job performances, so we're namespacing the storage of graph data under "storage/data", with the thinking that the "storage/data" path can mirror the local "data" and/or "test/data" dirs in this repo.

 Test the connection to the storage bucket, saving some mock files there: